raganwald/braythwayt.com/_posts/2017-05-24-resiliency.md

 [EmberTO Meetup]: https://www.meetup.com/Toronto-Ember-JS-Meetup/

 I never noticed this before, because when testing, I tested.
 I didn't stand there delivering patter about the importance of being able to cancel operations.
 I just canceled them.
-So.when I clicked the button, my feature...
+So when I clicked the button, my feature...

 Just.
 Didn't.
 Work.
 In front of the entire company!